wacncontent/CustomizeTool/output/articles/expressroute/expressroute-howto-vnet-portal-classic.md

 <properties
-   pageTitle="Configure a Virtual Network and Gateway for ExpressRoute | Microsoft Azure" description="This article walks you through setting up a virtual network (VNet) for ExpressRoute" documentationCenter="na" services="expressroute"
+   pageTitle="Configure a Virtual Network and Gateway for ExpressRoute | Windows Azure" description="This article walks you through setting up a virtual network (VNet) for ExpressRoute" documentationCenter="na" services="expressroute"